PavanRangani/docs/docs/prd/tasks/task-instance.md

     - Default value is `Normal`
     - Dropdown shows star icon.
 - Status
-  - Dropdown of all status values
+  - Dropdown of all status values.
   - Default value is `Ready`.
   - If `Start date` is future date, the status will be set to `Pending` and the field will be disabled.
 For e.g. If user has selected `In Progress` in status and then set the start date of the future date, it will reset status to `Pending` and disabled.
   - `Done` status doesn’t appear in the dropdown.